tyduptyler13/RayTracer/README.md

 `RayTracer.exe [[file.obj] file2.obj]... -c commandfile`

-Notes: `-c` is required to input a commandfile and without a commandfile, the program will not output any images.
+Notes: `-c <commandfile>`.
 Object files are optional but without them a camera will have nothing to render.
 Currently any file that is not formated correctly or that the program does not recognize will be ignored.
 (Within a obj or commandfile, individual lines can be ignored if the program can recover from the error.)

+Warning: A command file is executed when it is read.
+Including it before object files will result in those objects not being included in the render when that command file is executed.
+You can include multiple commandfiles, simply use multiple `-c <commandfile>` to your list of args.

 Special Flags